adtzlr/fiberreinforcedrubber/README.md

 git clone https://github.com/adtzlr/fiberreinforcedrubber.git
 ```

-open a terminal and install the package along with its dependencies.
+open a terminal and install the package along with its dependencies from a local directory.

 ```
-pip install .
+pip install ./fiberreinforcedrubber
 ```

 # Usage